-In the December issue of BBC Music Magazine we explore Beethoven's revolutionary nine symphonies.
+We explore Beethoven’s revolutionary nine symphonies.
 But not every piece he wrote is that well known today.
-So here's our guide to six of the great German composer's overlooked works.
+So here’s our guide to six of the great German composer’s overlooked works.

 Wellington’s Victory/The Battle Symphony, Op.
 91

 This 15-minute orchestral piece was composed in 1813 to celebrate the defeat of Joseph Bonaparte, king of Spain and brother of Napoleon, by British troops led by the Duke of Wellington at the Battle of Vitoria.